 Rachael holds a Juris Doctorate from Oak Brook College of Law, possesses an honorary degree from the American University of Paris, and is a member of the California Bar Association.
 She, along with her husband Jacob, live in Louisville, Kentucky with their four young children.

-Presentations at Calvin College:A Time to Speak: Addressing Justice and Forgiveness
+Presentations at Calvin University:A Time to Speak: Addressing Justice and Forgiveness

 Part of the: January Series